How to Export Jira Projects to Microsoft Excel (2 Methods)

 Developers work in Jira, team leads work in Jira, and maybe even support specialists work in Jira.
 But the rest of the organization probably has their own tool they prefer, and that means someone has to jump back in forth between that tool and Jira.
 Or, if everyone’s in Jira, you’re struggling to build the reports your stakeholders want.
 Either way, you’re looking for a way to export Jira issues to excel.
 Creating that spreadsheet manually and copying the information in takes time you could be doing something more effective.
 So how can you get it done automatically?

 There are two methods.
 One is exporting Jira issues as a CSV file.
-The other is using Unito.
+The other is connecting Jira and Excel to Unito.

-Jira has a lot of options for exporting issues to different formats, from HTML to RSS, Word, and, yes, a CSV file.
+Jira has multiple options for those needing to export data to different formats, from HTML to RSS, Word, and, yes, a CSV file.
 That means you can potentially import that file into all sorts of databasing tools, from Excel to Sheets and Airtable.
 Here’s how it’s done.

 And boom!